RebornBeat/CIBIOS-Complete-Isolation-Basic-Input-Output-System/README.md

 - SMT configuration appropriate to the profile
 - Hardware configuration record for CIBOS to inherit

-The handoff mode — whether CIBIOS transfers control to CIBOS using cryptographic verification or lightweight handshake — is a shared build-time feature.
-CIBIOS and CIBOS are compiled together with matching handoff configuration, ensuring they agree on the protocol by construction rather than by runtime negotiation.
+The handoff mode is a shared build-time feature.
+CIBIOS and CIBOS are compiled together with matching handoff configuration, ensuring they agree on the protocol by construction.

 ---

 ## CIBIOS Profiles

 CIBIOS provides two build-time profiles.
-Profiles are Rust feature flag configurations selected at build time, not options presented during installation.
+Profiles are Rust feature flag configurations selected at build time.
 The binary is already configured when built.
-Changing profiles requires rebuilding.

 ### CIBIOS Standard Profile

-**Purpose:** Systems that need boot-level cryptographic verification of the operating system image.
-Appropriate for multi-user systems, networked systems, and any system where boot chain integrity is a security requirement.
+**Purpose:** Systems needing boot-level cryptographic verification.
+Appropriate for multi-user systems, networked systems, any system where boot chain integrity is a security requirement.

 **What Is Compiled In:**
 - Cryptographic verification of the CIBOS kernel image before handoff
 - Full boot component integrity verification chain
 - Cryptographic entropy source for initialization randomness
-- Hardware vendor features disabled unless explicitly added as additional feature flags
+- Hardware vendor features disabled unless explicitly added
 - Complete isolation boundary establishment before kernel execution
 - SMT disabled by default

 **How Handoff Works:**

-CIBIOS Standard performs cryptographic verification of the CIBOS binary before transferring control.
-CIBIOS computes a hash of the loaded CIBOS image, verifies the hash against a signature using the public key embedded in firmware at build time, and proceeds only if verification succeeds.
+CIBIOS Standard computes a hash of the loaded CIBOS image, verifies it against a signature using the public key embedded in firmware at build time, and proceeds only if verification succeeds.
 If verification fails, boot stops with a diagnostic message.
-A CIBOS binary compiled with mismatched feature flags will have a different hash and signature than what CIBIOS expects, causing boot to fail.
+A CIBOS binary compiled with mismatched feature flags will have a different hash, causing boot to fail.
 This makes profile pairings self-enforcing.

-**Appropriate Deployment Contexts:**
-- Enterprise servers
-- Multi-user workstations
-- Network-connected personal systems
-- Any system where boot integrity is a security requirement

 **Pairs with CIBOS profiles:** Maximum Isolation, Balanced, Performance